ystromm/shiny-fortnight/README.md

 # shiny-forthnight

-Build a simple API using and S3 bucket as the storage.
+Build a simple API using an S3 bucket as the storage.

 ## Some basic stuff